toomas-tartes-27HacQwqvA0-unsplash

 Source: PCI Survey 2022.
 Question - "Where bank loans are not accessible, which of the following does your firm recourse to as a source of capital?
 And average interest rate per annum?

 Retail consumers are served by the group’s subsidiary, HD Saison, the third largest consumer finance company in Vietnam.
-HD Saison primarily targets those earning less than US$180 a week, offering vehicle, cash, and consumer durable loans.
+HD Saison primarily targets those earning less than $180 a week, offering vehicle, cash, and consumer durable loans.
 HD Saison’s cash loans are frequently used by customers to accommodate economic and health shocks.
+These loan products provide an alternative to black credit, with flexible repayment options to help avoid the negative cycle of indebtedness.

 HDBank is exploring ways to offer further financial inclusion products, including health and life insurance policies, leveraging cross selling opportunities through its digital lending platforms.
+The bank is also pioneering green credit in Vietnam to support renewable energy projects, including financing an estimated $800m in climate finance projects by 2025, to reduce emissions by 54,000 tonnes of CO2 per year.

 HDBank's Distribution Network HDBank's Distribution Network